dantesdoesthings/danteswebsite/README.md

 # danteswebsite
-Personal website project written mostly with Python and Django
+Personal website project written mostly with Python and FastAPI